adelphi-ed-tech/au-courses/content/com-301/final.md

     - Use media elements to support and enhance the narrative
 4. **Risk & Originality**
     - Go beyond the minimum requirements and shared examples
-    - Innovate in your design, your content, or your combination of materials
+    - Innovate in your design, your content, and/or your combination of materials
     - Take a chance on expressing a unique perspective that challenges readers/users